stSoftwareAU/NEAT-AI/README.md

 2. **Distributed Training**: Training and evolution can be run on multiple independent nodes.
 The best-of-breed creatures can later be combined on a centralized master node.
 This feature allows for distributed computing and potentially faster training times.

-3. **Live Long Learning**: Unlike many neural networks that are pre-trained, this project is designed for continuous learning, making it adaptable and potentially more effective in changing environments.
+3. **Life Long Learning**: Unlike many pre-trained neural networks, this project is designed for continuous learning, making it adaptable and potentially more effective in changing environments.

 4. **Efficient Model Utilization**: Once trained, the current best model can be utilized efficiently by calling the `noTraceActivate` function.

 5. **Unique Squash Functions**: The neural network supports unique squash functions such as IF, MEAN, MAX, MIN, and HYPOT.
-These functions provide more options for the activation function, which can lead to different network behaviors.
+These functions provide more options for the activation function, which can lead to different network behaviours.

 ## Usage